nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 `;
 ```

-The neat thing about this is adding an additional z-index becomes trivial:
+The advantage of this is approach is that adding a new z-index is simple:

 ```js
 const zIndexOrder = [